b-01/simplefileupload/README.md

 # simplefileupload
-File sharing platform written in Java/Vaadin
+File sharing platform written in Java/Vaadin.
+The project is archived, outdated and not maintained.

 ## Setup